DevarayaHarshitha/Student-Performance-Prediction-Using-ML-and-NLP/README.md

 Matrix: Actual vs Predicted comparison
 ✅ Conclusion
 An interactive Power BI dashboard that visualizes and predicts student performance patterns to support better educational insights.

+And I have done the same project using both Google Colab and Power BI.